 Create a reference recording, or match file, of a typical utterance at the beginning of the session.
 Ask the talent to repeat this line every page or so.
 Each time, compare the new recording to the reference.
 This practice helps the talent remain consistent in volume, tempo, pitch, and intonation.
 Meanwhile, the engineer can use the match file as a reference for levels and overall consistency of sound.

 The match file is especially important when you resume recording after a break or on another day.
-You'll want to play it a few times for the talent and have them repeat it each time until they are matching well.
+Play it a few times for the talent and have them repeat it each time until they're matching well.

 Coach your talent to take a deep breath and pause for a moment before each utterance.
 Record a couple of seconds of silence between utterances.
 Words should be pronounced the same way each time they appear, considering context.
 For example, "record" as a verb is pronounced differently from "record" as a noun.

-Record a good five seconds of silence before the first recording to capture the "room tone."
-This practice helps the Custom Voice portal compensate for any remaining noise in the recordings.
+Record approximately five seconds of silence before the first recording to capture the "room tone".
+This practice helps Speech Studio compensate for noise in the recordings.

 All you really need to capture is the voice talent, so you can make a monophonic (single-channel) recording of just their lines.
 However, if you record in stereo, you can use the second channel to record the chatter in the control room to capture discussion of particular lines or takes.
-Remove this track from the version that's uploaded to the Custom Voice portal.
+Remove this track from the version that's uploaded to Speech Studio.